-In classrooms where naptime occurs, Child Focus will provide blankets and launder them weekly or as needed.
-Blankets and other personal items from home are not permitted.
+Some classrooms have a naptime.
+Child Focus will provide blankets for naptime and launder them weekly.

 Toileting & Diapering Policy

 Parents will be asked to provide information about the child's toileting practices to assist us in making program placement decisions.
 Staff will work with parent(s)/guardian(s) to meet goals of toilet training.
 Parents will receive a packet of helpful tips.
 Staff and parents will work to ensure that children will reach milestones in toilet training (1. muscle control, 2. emotional readiness and willingness to cooperate, and 3. ability to communicate toileting needs).